 The taste of these kabobs are delicious and will just have you wanting to make more and more.
-Any time you can combine chicken and pineapple, it’s a deliciously perfect outcome.
+Any time you can combine chicken, pineapple, with teriyaki flavors it’s a deliciously perfect outcome.

 Plus, it’s always more fun to eat food on a stick, right?
-My kids love it because they think it’s fair game to eat it with your fingers.
+My kids love these teriyaki chicken kabobs because they think it’s fair game to eat it with your fingers.
 I won’t judge if you do that too!

 Overall Chicken Kabobs are pretty easy to make which makes them a great option in the summer for a quick meal when you are grilling.